-While previous studies and reviews have highlighted several mechanisms that mediate the involvement of the AhR/CYP1 pathway in the pathogenesis of DM (13)To our knowledge, there is a scarcity and lack of a clear understanding of the crosstalk between the AhR/CYP1 pathway and the epigenetic modifications in the context of insulin resistance and diabetes.
+While previous studies and reviews have highlighted several mechanisms that mediate the involvement of the AhR/CYP1 pathway in the pathogenesis of DM [13], to our knowledge, there is a scarcity of research and a lack of clear understanding regarding the crosstalk between the AhR/CYP1 pathway and epigenetic modifications in the context of insulin resistance and diabetes.

-Epigenetics studies the complex interaction between environmental stimuli, genetics, and the onset of diseases (74).
-Disease vulnerability depends on the complexity between individual genetic profiles and epigenetic modifications influenced by environmental factors (75).
-It explores reversible heritable alterations in gene expression that independently occur away from any changes in the original DNA sequence, leading to misinterpretation of the genes by the cell.
-The three primary acknowledged epigenetic mechanisms are DNA methylation, histone modifications, and non-coding RNA (ncRNA) (2,6).
-Environmental pollutants are well known to mediate epigenetic change in the development of various diseases, including metabolic disorders and diabetes (74,76).
-These pollutants increase the production of ROS which leads to DNA damage and altered methylation and affects multiple inflammatory signaling pathways, including the nuclear factor kappa-B (NF- κ B).
-This, in turn, results in metabolic dysregulation, including insulin resistance, glucose intolerance, and dyslipidemia (15,77).
-This section explores the possible links between epigenetic alteration and AhR/CYP1 activation by environmental toxins in the risk of developing insulin resistance and diabetes as summarized in Fig. 2.
+Epigenetics studies the complex interaction between environmental stimuli, genetics, and the onset of diseases [74].
+Disease vulnerability depends on the interplay between individual genetic profiles and epigenetic modifications influenced by environmental factors [75].
+It explores reversible, heritable alterations in gene expression that occur independently of changes in the original DNA sequence, leading to the misinterpretation of genes by the cell.
+The three primary recognized epigenetic mechanisms are DNA methylation, histone modifications, and non-coding RNA (ncRNA) [2, 6].
+Environmental pollutants are well known to mediate epigenetic changes involved in the development of various diseases, including metabolic disorders and diabetes [74, 76].
+These pollutants increase the production of ROS, which leads to DNA damage, altered methylation, and disruption of multiple inflammatory signaling pathways, including the nuclear factor kappa-B (NF-kB).
+This, in turn, results in metabolic dysregulation, including insulin resistance, glucose intolerance, and dyslipidemia [15, 77].
+This section explores the possible links between epigenetic alterations and AhR/CYP1 activation by environmental toxins in contributing to the risk of insulin resistance and diabetes, as summarized in Table 1 and Figure 2.